reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

     ... so they are portable and can create multiple charts.

-2. **Chart modules should be configurable and reconfigurable** by passing data and props to them.
+2. **Chart modules should be configurable** by passing data and props to them.

     ... so they can be customized to work with many datasets and multiple designs.